esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

 Self-adaptive penalty
 =======================================================================
 The self-adaptive penalty is a method to handle constraints in optimization problems.
+It is an adaptive penalty method where the penalization factor is computed dynamically according to the individuals in the population at the current generation.
-In this tutorial, we are going to solve a constrained problem using the self-adaptive technique.
+In this tutorial, it is explained how to solve a single objective constrained problem using the self-adaptive technique.

 Method
 ##########
-The self-adaptive is a part of what is called penalty constrained handling techniques.
-The idea is to penalize in term of cost function the individuals that do not satisfy the constraints.
-Unfortunately, the penalization must be well tuned for the method to be effective.
+The self-adaptive is a part of what is called adaptive penalty methods for constrained optimization.
+The idea is to penalize in term of cost function the infeasible individuals.
+Minimization is assumed in the design of the algorithm.

+The infeasibility measure is computed through a two-stage penalty approach.
+The first stage applies just if there is one or more infeasible solution in the population that has a lower, hence potentially better, objective function value than the best feasible solution in the population.
+The penalty is hence applied to all the infeasible solutions in the population according to the relative order of infeasibility, in such a way that the solution with a high infeasibility rate but a low objective function has a fitness value close to the one of the best individual in the population.
+This is to avoid the elimination of infeasible solutions potentially close to the real optimum.
+The second stage penalizes exponentially all the infeasible individual according to their infeasibility rate and a scaling factor that is a measure, in the fitness space, of the distance between the infeasible solution with the lower objective and the individual in the population with the highest objective function.

-Given a population, the self-adaptive technique automatically adapt the penalty to apply, depending on some infeasibility measure of the individuals.
-The aim is not to reject completely indifiduals that are not totally feasible, or in other words that slightly violate some of the constraints.
-The actual implementation of the self-adaptive method in PaGMO/PyGMO is based on population fitness evaluation modification.
+The aim of the technique is not to reject completely individuals that are not totally feasible, or in other words that slightly violate some of the constraints.
+The actual implementation of the self-adaptive method in PaGMO/PyGMO is based on population fitness evaluation modification that adapts at each algorithm generation.
+The main advantages of this techniques are that it does not require parameter tuning and can be used also without a feasible solution in the initial population.

 Application
 ###########
-We consider here the constrained problem g01 from the Congress on Evolutionary Computation 2006 (CEC2006).
-This problem is a quadratic problem with 9 linear inequality constraints and 6 active constraints.
+The problem considered here is the problem g01 from the Congress on Evolutionary Computation 2006 (CEC2006).
+This problem has a quadratic objective function with nine linear inequality constraints.
+In the optimum six constraints are active.

-To solve it, we use a simple genetic algorithm with gray encoding coupled with this constraints handling technique.
-To do so in PaGMO/PyGMO, we use a meta-algorithm that modifies the original algorithm that was only dedicated to solve unconstrained problems.
-In the population, 70 individuals are present.
+To solve it, a simple genetic algorithm with Gray encoding has been used in the meta-algorithm defined by the constraints handling technique described above.
+The meta-algorithm wraps the original algorithm that was only dedicated to solve unconstrained problems.
+It assignes to the population a modified problem that performes the adaptive penalization.
+In the example 70 individuals are considered into the population.

-Step by step, we first import the PyGMO library and choose the populations size and the number of generation for the meta-algorithm.
+Step by step, the PyGMO library is imported and the populations size and the number of generation for the algorithm are initialized.

 .. code-block:: python